 Any reductions in number of students and/or teachers must be approved by the Box Office before the payment due date.

 You may request additional seats up to 2 days before the performance by contacting the Box Office.
 We will do our best to fulfill your request.

 May we bring additional students or adults on show day?

 Please do not bring additional students or adults on show day without prior approval from the Box Office.
 Most shows are sold out, and seating assignments are made for the exact number in your group.

 Are there any age restrictions for the performances?

 Arts Education performances are for ages 4 and up.
 Unless otherwise specified, we request that you do not bring children under the age of 4 years old to any show, including infants.

 What if I need to cancel my reservation?

 Cancellations must be requested before the payment due date of the performance.
-If you need to cancel your reservation, please email the Education and Outreach Assistant, Sarah Guilford, at firstname.lastname@example.org by the payment due date.
+If you need to cancel your reservation, please email the Education and Outreach Assistant, Catherine Ratliff, at email@example.com by the payment due date.

-What happens if there is inclement weather or the performance is cancelled?
+What happens if the artist is unable to perform and the performance is cancelled? (inclement weather, COVID, etc.)